1.7.1 Walkthrough: Caesar Cipher

 translation between the alphabet and our shifted alphabet, or vice versa.

 Still with us?
 Good.
 We are finally about to use all the stuff that we've walked through.

 ++ shift |= [message=tape shift-steps=@ud] ^- tape (operate message (encoder shift-steps)) ++ unshift |= [message=tape shift-steps=@ud] ^- tape (operate message (decoder shift-steps))

 want to manipulate; and our

-key, the value that we want to shift our message
+by which we want to shift our message.

 shift is for encoding, and

 unshift is for decoding.
 Thus,

 shift calls the